YuraSidorets/anchorfm-bot/README.md

     - `"TimeRangeStart"` - start date for Anchor.fm to get your statistics (Unix Epoch)
     - `"WebStationId"` - you can find it in the https://anchor.fm/api/podcast/metadata response on Anchor page
     - `"UserId"`- you can find it in the https://anchor.fm/api/currentuser response on Anchor page
+    - `"TopEpisodesLimit"` - Max number of episodes to retrieve for Top Episodes command
 - Run anchorfm-bot using command `anchorfm-bot ./config/config.json`

 ## Supported commands